suzuna08/Map-app/IMPLEMENTATION.md

 The app has distinct mobile and desktop layouts rather than just reflowing:

-- **Map layout**: Mobile uses a `MobileMapShell` component with a collapsible map (128px collapsed / 42vh expanded) above a scrollable content panel.
+- **Map layout**: Mobile uses a `MobileMapShell` component with a draggable map (128px collapsed / 55vh expanded, 80px minimum) above a scrollable content panel.
 Desktop uses a sticky right panel (42% width) alongside a scrollable left content area.
 The two layouts render different component trees controlled by a JS `isMobile` flag (threshold: 1024px).
 - **PlaceCard**: Mobile uses a compact layout with smaller text, fewer visible details, and swipe-to-delete.
 Desktop shows price level, more metadata, and hover-reveal delete.
 Both show an inline personal rating display (`4.5 ★` / `Not rated`) that opens a star scrubber popover on click.
 The card grid uses 1-2 columns (reduced from 3 to accommodate the map panel).
 - **PlaceListItem**: Mobile has swipe-to-delete; desktop has hover-reveal action buttons.
 - **Tag filtering**: Mobile uses a tabbed horizontal scroll (Category | Area | Custom); desktop shows all three rows inline.